petrachi/ogame_maximixe_points/README.md

   - (today, only metal mine icrease production when there is not energy, but it is a very small gain, so it seems a not very good investment)

 - advisor
-  - ok: get buildings to build
-  - ok: calc costs_for_one
-  - ok: calc time index
-  - ok: order by time index
-  - todo: filter one building by planet
   - todo: calc shippings
   - todo: return shippings and recommended buildings